-Students in urban and regional planning are most often interested in certificate programs in the areas of complex systems, spatial analysis, and real estate development.
-Students may count some of the credits for the M.U.P. degree toward a certificate, up to one-half the credits for the certificate.
-Admission to a certificate program requires an application separate from that for the Master of Urban Planning, and admission to the certificate is not guaranteed.
-Students may apply for admission to a certificate after their first semester in another graduate program.
+Students may count some of the credits in their degree toward a certificate, up to one-half the credits for the certificate.
+Admission to a certificate program requires a separate application.
+Students may apply for admission to a certificate after their first semester in their graduate program.
 A decision on admission will be made after a student’s first semester grades become available.
-See the Rackham Graduate School Academic Policies.

 Graduate Certificate in Real Estate Development